Skip to Content

 • Females – When a female is in heat, they will start to knead.
 This action can show that the cat is ready to mate.

-Also Read: Why Do Cats Wink?
+Also Read: Why Do Cats Sleep With Their Heads Upside Down?
 (Find Out Now!)

 What Should I Look For When Choosing A Blanket for My Cat?